Adult Havanese

 Cleaning:

 Your dogs will have had a number of baths before it comes to you but still may squirm when grooming.
 Be persistent and hold firmly but do not get upset.
 Your dog feeds off of your emotion and will react to it.
 They are rather intuitive.
 You will NOT hurt him/her by holding firmly but they may try to get you to believe that.
 End a grooming session with a treat or massage or both.
+I also offer grooming.

-We, well actually me daily use a brush and comb on the pups to get them conditioned.
+We, well actually me, daily use a brush and comb on the pups to get them conditioned.
 They don't need it at first but this is part of the process we go through to make it easier for you and them.

 You can also get a professional groomer to bath and clip the belly areas, under the arm pits and around strategic areas that keep them clean.
+I can also do youre grooming; clean up tummies, clip nails, clean pads for a nominal charge if you require.

 Stomach Adjustments: